-Currently, NQF's portfolio of health and well-being measures includes measures for Health-Related Behaviors and Practices to Promote Health Living, Community-Level Indicators of Health and Disease, Modifiable Social, Economic and Environmental Determinants of Health, Oral Health, and Primary Prevention and/ or Screening.
+Currently, NQF's portfolio of health and well-being measures includes measures for Health-Related Behaviors and Practices to Promote Healthy Living; Community-Level Indicators of Health and Disease; Modifiable Social, Economic, and Environmental Determinants of Health; Oral Health; and Primary Prevention and/or Screening.
 The portfolio encompasses 62 measures: 38 process measures, 22 outcome measures, 1 structural measure, and 1 composite measure (see table below).
-During this phase of work, seven of these measures were evaluated by the Health and Well-Being Standing Committee; as previously noted 13 measures were endorsed in Phase 1.
-Due to the high volume of measures in the portfolio, as well as NQF's cyclical measure review process (based on a harmonization analysis and most recent endorsement date), the remaining measures will be evaluated at a later date, along with any newly submitted measures.
+During this phase of work of these measures were evaluated by the Health and Well-Being Standing Committee.
+As previously noted 13 measures were endorsed in phase 1.
+Due to the high volume of measures in the portfolio, as well as NQF's cyclical measure review process (based on a harmonization analysis and most recent endorsement date), the Committee will evaluate remaining measures at a later date, along with any newly submitted measures.